artorias961/portfolio/data/authors/default.md

 github: https://github.com/artorias961
 ---

-A electrical engineer who aims to evolve, innovate, and inspire through technology.
+I have graduated with a Master's degree in Electrical Engineering from  [Cal State LA](https://www.calstatela.edu/ecst/ece), where my research focused on enhancing energy efficiency in smart environments using Bluetooth Low Energy (BLE) technology for occupancy detection.
+Currently, I work as an Electrical Engineer at [Northrop Grumman](https://www.northropgrumman.com), contributing to impactful projects and advancing my skills in a professional setting.

-Currently, I am pursuing a graduate degree in Electrical Engineering [Cal State LA](https://www.calstatela.edu/ecst/ece), with a research focus on enhancing energy efficiency in smart environments through the application of Bluetooth Low Energy (BLE) technology for occupancy detection.
+Outside of work, I continue to pursue my passions in embedded systems, web development, and PCB design.
+These hobbies fuel my curiosity and allow me to innovate in both hardware and software, bridging creativity with technical expertise.